 \section{Degeneration formula}

-In this section we show the numbers of singular subvarieties with tangency conditions can be expressed as an intersection numbers on Hilbert schemes of points under ampleness assumptions (Proposition \ref{prop:daL}).
-Then we show the intersection numbers behave nicely under double point relations by proving a degeneration formula (Corollary \ref{d=dd}, \ref{d=dd2}).
-The degeneration formula combined with the basis of the algebraic cobordism groups discussed in Section \ref{sect:algcobordism} will lead us to the existence of universal polynomials and the formula for generating series in Section \ref{sec:univ}.
+In this section we express the numbers of singular subvarieties satisfying given tangency conditions as intersection numbers on Hilbert schemes of points under ampleness assumptions (Proposition \ref{prop:daL}).
+Then two degeneration formulae (Corollary \ref{goalpha}, \ref{d=dd2}) show the intersection numbers behave nicely under double point relations.
+The degeneration formulae combined with the basis of the algebraic cobordism groups discussed in Section \ref{sect:algcobordism} will lead to the existence of universal polynomials in Section \ref{sec:univ}.